 - Reduce complaints about road appearance after crack sealing

 - Minimize lane drift with sealant that blends into the road

-- No need for secondary treatment to preserve road aesthetics after crack sealing
+- No need for secondary treatment (slurry, chip seal, etc) to preserve road aesthetics after crack sealing

 Composite sealants are engineered for high cohesive strength.
 This includes tensile strength, bond strength, and lifespan.